cloudfoundry-attic/vcap/warden/README.md

 otherwise be shared.
 The intended level of isolation is set such that multiple containers present on the same host should not be aware of each others presence.
-This means that these containers are given (among others) their own PID (Process ID) namespace, network namespace and mount namespace.
+This means that these containers are given (among others) their own PID (Process ID) namespace, network namespace, and mount namespace.

 Resource control is done by using [Control Groups][cgroups].
 Every